joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 * Support to major credit card brands;
 * Payment installments;
 * Anticipation of receivables in D+2 or D+14 (According to Mercado Pago terms and conditions);
-* Payment in one click with Mercado Pago basic and transparent checkouts;
+* Payment in one click with Mercado Pago basic and custom checkouts;
 * Payment via tickets;
 * Seller's Protection Program.